Damenus/owca/examples/kubernetes/monitoring/wca/README.md

    1. Create `wca` namespace

-      Namespace can be crated by using kubectl by a following command:
+      Namespace can be crated by using kubectl by the following command:

       ```bash
           kubectl create namespace wca